jtomchak/git-searching/README.md

 ## [02-SearchInput-Test](https://github.com/jtomchak/git-searching/tree/02-search-input-test)

-- Next Component up is our search component, a bit more involved than the last one, but again, start small and add to it.
+- Next Component up is our search-input component, a bit more involved than the last one, but again, start small and add to it.
 - Test that the elements: label, input, and button are rendered accordingly.
 - Then we can test the events of enable/disable the button, adding text to the field, and finally clicking submit on the button!
+- The nice part so far is that these are functional components, meaning they do not have internal state or http calls we need to worry about.
+Making them pretty straight forward to mock, and test.